bioinfo-pf-curie/biogitflow/operational-testing.rst

 - click on *CI/CD > Schedules*

-- Click on the blue button *New schedule*
+- click on the blue button *New schedule*

 Then, fill in the form as follows: